 Just be sure to stand back or you’ll get a few showers… ask me how I know.

-How to blow out the lines with air
+How to blow out the water lines with air

-A blow plug is a simple adaptor that screws onto your outdoor water intake valve.
+A blow-out plug is a simple adaptor that screws onto your outdoor water intake valve.
 It is teamed up with an air compressor to push water out of any rv lines.
-They are easily found in most rv supply places.
+RV blow-out plugs are easily found at any standard rv dealer locations.

 Here’s how to use it.